MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 ## Symbols exported by MontiArc models:
 - **`ComponentTypeSymbol`** each MontiArc model provides at least one newly defined and externally usable component type.
-  If further component types are defined, then all these component types are exported as well (MontiArc model is usable as library).
+  If further (inner) component types are defined, then all these component types are exported as well (MontiArc model is usable as library).
-- Inner component types need to be qualified within the artifact.
+- Inner component types need to be qualified if used outside the defining artifact.
-  I.e. an artifact has a flat name space for its component types.
-- **`PortSymbol`** s  are exported as elements of the component types.
+- **`PortSymbol`** s  are exported as elements of the component types and only accessible through their components.
 - Fields and inner component instances are not available outside a component.
   Components encapsulate these elements and only make them accessible for communication through their port interfaces.